 Table of Contents

 Choose a Printer:

-At this time, library workstations default to a pdf maker or The Fee payment Computer.
+The VDI workstations in the library will have 'OneNote16' as their default printer.
 This tends to be confusing for students who are printing for the first time.
 Show patrons how to select a printer in the library (Lab HL-Ref, HL-Color, HL-Alcove, or HL-108).
 The color printer debits more than the black and white (color = 5credits, B&W = 1credit).

 To print a double sided document with both sides oriented like a pamphlet, select your printer and then click Preferences or Properties.
 There is an option under single-sided or double-sided printing that says "Flip on Short Edge."
 Select this option and your document will print with tops to tops and bottoms to bottoms.

-Go to the printer you selected and you will find the notification light is green and the screen says to open the manual feed tray.
-Open the manual feed in the front and place the custom paper inside.
+Go to the set of printers you've chosen for manual feed printing.
+One of them will have an on-screen prompt to insert paper in the manual feed tray.
+Open the manual feed in the front and place the custom paper face up.
 The printer should grab the paper and start printing automatically.

 NOTE: we do not provide cardstock, or any other alternate paper types.
 Patrons must bring their own.